Manishsv/digit3/docs/README.md

 ## DIGIT 3.0

 DIGIT 3.0 is an open source, citizen-centric platform designed to transform how governments deliver public services.
-Built on the principles of digital public infrastructure, it provides governments with a flexible, modular toolkit to create inclusive, accessible, and efficient service delivery systems.
-DIGIT 3.0 focuses on the complete citizen journey—from service discovery to fulfillment—while giving governments the tools to streamline operations, integrate disparate systems, and make data-driven decisions.
-As a global public good, DIGIT 3.0 empowers governments of all sizes to build sovereign digital capabilities without vendor lock-in or proprietary constraints.
+It provides governments with a flexible, modular toolkit to create inclusive, accessible, and efficient service delivery systems.
+DIGIT 3.0 empowers governments of all sizes to build  digital capabilities without vendor lock-in or proprietary constraints.

 ### What is Public Service Delivery?